 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).
-The cross-check at the 'Above' site resulted in a FBI score of 6.8, which also corresponds to a stream health rating of "Poor".
-In 2009, this cross-check sample was submitted to project staff for quality control review.
+The cross-check at the 'Above' site resulted in a FBI score of 7.8, which also corresponds to a stream health rating of "Very Poor".